Engineering and Design Process for Metal Fabrication

 What Is the Metal Fabrication Design Process?

-Metal fabrication refers to producing metal elements from raw materials, usually through actions like cutting, bending, welding, machining and assembling.
-Today, many of these tasks are automated, with precision machinery achieving much greater accuracy than human labor.
-The term “fabrication” applies to making finished items as small as springs and fasters, all the way up to large products like architectural components.
+Metal fabrication is the process of producing metal elements from raw materials through actions like cutting, bending, welding, machining, and assembling.
+Many tasks are now automated, with precision machinery achieving greater accuracy than human labor.
+Fabrication covers making items from small springs to large architectural components, integral to the metal fabrication process.

 In many cases, metal fabrication is done in a specialty fabrication shop.
 Hiring a team of experienced fabricators with top-tier equipment is usually more cost-effective than a manufacturer fabricating metal goods in-house or on-site.
 The staff in these shops may comprise welders, machinists, assemblers, cutters, boilermakers, solderers, and machine setters and operators.